 Many churches have a presence on social media.
 But how do you start something new?
 Or what is more common, how do you revive an old account?
 The feeling of hopelessness may be overwhelming.
-When you say something on social media, you swear you can hear the echo.
-Here are some tips to combat that and jump start your new or resurrected social media presence.
+Here are some tips to combat that and jump start a new or old social media property.

 Broadcast Your Presence